 Please check our calendar HERE.
 Please note Whitecliffe is a tertiary institution and its academic calendar doesn’t always follow the normal school calendar.
 Some short courses may start or end during the general school holidays.

 What material do I need to bring and what is the cost?

-A material list is emailed with the enrolment confirmation from Eventbrite.
+You can consult the required material list on each course page.
 The cost may vary depending on the type of class.